 How much should I spend on a starter drone?

-A great starter drone can be found in the $100 to $400 range.
-The Ryze Tello is on the lower end, while the DJI Mini 2 SE sits at the higher end of this bracket.
-Spending more gets you better camera stability, longer flight times, and more reliable GPS.
+A great starter drone typically costs between $100 and $400.
+The Ryze Tello is at the lower end of this range, while the DJI Mini 2 SE is at the higher end.
+Higher prices generally offer better camera stability, longer flight times, and more reliable GPS.

 Do I need a license for a starter drone?

-For purely recreational flying in the United States, you do not need a pilot’s license (Part 107 certificate).
+For purely recreational drone flying in the United States, a pilot’s license (Part 107 certificate) is not required.
 However, you must pass the free TRUST test.
-If you plan to use your drone for any commercial purpose, you will need to obtain a Part 107 certificate.
+A Part 107 certificate is necessary if you intend to use your drone for any commercial purpose.

 What is the easiest drone to fly?

-Currently, the DJI Mini 2 SE is widely considered the easiest and most stable drone for beginners to fly right out of the box, thanks to its excellent GPS and intuitive controls.
+The DJI Mini 2 SE is widely regarded as the easiest and most stable drone for beginners to fly immediately, thanks to its excellent GPS and intuitive controls.
+Its sub-249g weight also simplifies regulatory compliance.

 How far can a starter drone fly?

-The transmission range varies.
-A budget drone like the Ryze Tello is limited to about 100 meters.
-A more advanced starter drone like the DJI Mini 2 SE can fly several kilometers away, but remember, regulations require you to keep the drone within your visual line of sight at all times.
+Transmission range varies significantly by model.
+A budget drone like the Ryze Tello has a range of about 100 meters.
+More advanced starter drones, such as the DJI Mini 2 SE, can fly several kilometers, but regulations mandate keeping the drone within your visual line of sight at all times.

 Your Aerial Adventure Awaits